futurepaul/svg-to-piet/README.md

 ## Macro usage

 The macro imports the SVG at compile time and turns into a function you can call at runtime by passing a paint_ctx.
+The x and y are the origin you want to paint at (`f64` btw).

 ```rust
 use svg_to_piet::*;